quintel/documentation/general/testing_ground.md

 # Local testing ground scenarios

-Together with Alliander, "pilot/testing ground"-specific functionality has been added to the ETM.
+Together with Alliander, "testing ground"-specific functionality has been added to the ETM.
 Use of a new testing ground scenario begins with the design of a national scenario.
 Subsequently, the national scenario can be scaled to the size of the testing ground.

 ## Scaling ETM scenarios to testing ground level